Skip to main content

 In a bus network topology, devices are connected to each other using one cable, like a line.
 This cable is also called the backbone.
 The type of cable used depends on the devices in the network, like coaxial or RJ45.

-Usually, there are two ends in a bus network, and data travels from one end to the other.
-This means data go in one direction only.
+Usually, a bus network has two ends, and data travels from one end to the other.
+This means data goes in one direction only.

 When a device wants to talk to another device in a bus network, it sends a message to everyone on the cable.
 All devices can see the message, but only the one it is meant for accepts and understands it.